ZavierYang/Rumor-Detection-on-Twitter/README.md

 | 4-b | 0.8293 | 0.7853 |
 | 4-c | 0.8154 | 0.8043 |
 | 4-d | **0.8534** | 0.8 |

+From development results, some hypotheses can be justified.
+Firstly, the highest F1 score in each feature 2 to 4 uses the d processing method.
+This proves that @username, URL, and hashtag are not useful for classification, as mentioned in the previous section.
+Additionally, training the sequence of replies can increase the F1 score, although the increase is not significant.
+Finally, the results show that getting the later reply tweets increases prediction performance since 4-d has the best F1 score

+In terms of testing results, the conclusion is somewhat different above.
+The first point is that the reply tweets sequence does not increase the performance.
+Secondly, d processing is not necessarily the best in features 2 to 4.
+Eventually, training later reply tweets does not increase the performance.
+The reason for this is that not every later reply tweet has a refuting rumor content.
+Therefore, there is a certain "luck" factor in getting the last 10 replies.
+That is why 4-d in development and testing results will have a considerable gap.

+However, although there are some differences between development and testing results, some similarities can be found to infer that certain hypotheses are correct.
+Firstly, the results of training sources with reply tweets are generally better than training sources only.
+Secondly, the best results in development and testing are performing d processing, namely 4-d in development and 2-d in testing.
+Therefore, d processing is still effective.

+To conclude, training sources with reply tweets without considering the time sequence, and removing @username, URL, and hashtag is the best choice because it has the most stable performance in dev and testing.

+## References
+Qiao, Y., Xiong, C., Liu, Z., & Liu, Z. (2019).
+    Understanding the Behaviors of BERT in
+    Ranking. arXiv preprint arXiv:1904.07531.